 Second Year Rotation - Vascular Surgery Fellowship

-Baltimore Veteran's Affairs Medical Center: The VA is attached to University by a bridge, and is covered by UM School of Medicine faculty.
-You run the service (with two interns) and maintain continuity of care - the attending changes daily.
-There are four days with operative time all day, with one full day of clinic.
+The Baltimore VA is located across the street from the UMMC Downtown Campus and is connected directly by a pedestrian bridge.
+The vascular service is covered by UM School of Medicine faculty.
+You run the service (with two interns) and maintain continuity of care.
+There are four full operative days, cath lab experience and one full day of clinic.

 Two mid-level providers assist with outpatient service management.
 You run a preoperative conference and influence the case mix and selection during your time.
 Cases include lower-extremity bypasses and endovascular revascularizations, venous ablations, HD access and fistulograms, carotid endarterectomies and stents, and EVARs, among others.